Efficient and Transferable Agentic Knowledge Graph RAG via Reinforcement Learning: Baselines

-\textbf{RoG~\citep{Luo2024RoG}} \emph{Reasoning on Graphs (RoG)} couples LLMs with KGs via a \emph{planning–retrieval–reasoning} pipeline: the LLM first proposes KG-grounded relation paths as faithful plans, uses them to retrieve valid paths from the KG, and then performs stepwise reasoning to produce an answer.
-This yields interpretable multi-hop reasoning and reduces hallucinations by constraining reasoning to KG structure.
+\textbf{RoG}~\citep{Luo2024RoG} \emph{Reasoning on Graphs (RoG)} couples LLMs with KGs via a \emph{planning–retrieval–reasoning} pipeline: the LLM first proposes KG-grounded relation paths as faithful plans, uses them to retrieve valid paths from the KG, and then performs stepwise reasoning to produce an answer.
+This yields interpretable multi-hop reasoning and reduces hallucinations by constraining reasoning to the KG structure.

-\textbf{ToG~\citep{Sun2024ToG}} \emph{Think-on-Graph (ToG)} treats the LLM as an agent that \emph{iteratively explores} the KG: it performs beam search over entities/relations, expands promising paths, and alternates retrieval with reasoning until a final path/answer is selected.
+\textbf{ToG}~\citep{Sun2024ToG} \emph{Think-on-Graph (ToG)} treats the LLM as an agent that \emph{iteratively explores} the KG: it performs beam search over entities/relations, expands promising paths, and alternates retrieval with reasoning until a final path/answer is selected.
 Compared to prompt-only baselines, ToG improves deep, compositional reasoning by explicitly navigating the KG during multi-hop search.

+\textbf{PoG}~\citep{Chen2024Pog} \emph{Plan-on-Graph (PoG)} extends agentic KG reasoning with \emph{adaptive planning and self-correction}.
+It decomposes a question into sub-objectives and iteratively performs path exploration, memory updating, and reflection to dynamically adjust reasoning trajectories.
+Through guidance, memory, and reflection mechanisms, PoG enables flexible exploration breadth and backtracking over erroneous paths, improving both reasoning accuracy and efficiency compared to fixed exploration strategies.

-\textbf{ReKnoS~\citep{Wang2025ReKnoS}} \emph{Reasoning with Knowledge \underline{Super}-relations (ReKnoS)} introduces \emph{super-relations} that summarize and connect multiple relational paths, enabling both forward and backward reasoning while expanding the search space the LLM can traverse.
+\textbf{ReKnoS}~\citep{Wang2025ReKnoS} \emph{Reasoning with Knowledge Super-relations (ReKnoS)} introduces \emph{super-relations} that summarize and connect multiple relational paths, enabling both forward and backward reasoning while expanding the search space that the LLM can traverse.
 By reasoning over these super-relations (rather than isolated edges), ReKnoS boosts retrieval success and multi-hop accuracy, especially on complex queries.